netbox-community/netbox/docs/installation/3-netbox.md

 ```

 !!! note
     By default RHEL based distros will likely block your testing attempts with firewalld.
-The development server port can be opened with `firewalld-cmd` (add `--permanent` if you want the rule to survive server restarts):
+The development server port can be opened with `firewall-cmd` (add `--permanent` if you want the rule to survive server restarts):

 ```no-highlight
 firewall-cmd --zone=public --add-port=8000/tcp